RU-CS416-SPRING2017/Asst2/README.md

 ## Phase B: Virtual Memory

-In order to achieve virtual memory allocation, ther needs to be a level of abstraction between the pointers the memory allocator returns and the actual physical locations of pages in memory.
+In order to achieve virtual memory allocation, their needs to be a level of abstraction between the pointers the memory allocator returns and the actual physical locations of pages in memory.